tungerer/tungerer.github.io/_pages/about.md

 Hi!
 I'm a Horizon postdoctoral fellow at the <a href="https://psycholinguistics.weebly.com/">Psycholinguistics & Cognition lab</a> at Concordia University, Montreal.
 In my work, I combine experimental and corpus-based methods to investigate linguistic representation and processing.

-NEWS: In Fall 2024, I will start a two-year postdoc at the University of Toronto, working with <a href="http://blairarmstrong.net/">Dr. Blair C. Armstrong</a>!
+From Fall 2024, I will do a two-year postdoc at the University of Toronto, working with <a href="http://blairarmstrong.net/">Dr. Blair C. Armstrong</a>.

 <b>----- NEWS: check out my two new books -----</b>